godotengine/godot-docs/classes/class_httprequest.rst

 \ **Note:** **HTTPRequest** nodes will automatically handle decompression of response bodies.
-A ``Accept-Encoding`` header will be automatically added to each of your requests, unless one is already specified.
+An ``Accept-Encoding`` header will be automatically added to each of your requests, unless one is already specified.
 Any response with a ``Content-Encoding: gzip`` header will automatically be decompressed and delivered to you as uncompressed bytes.

 .. rst-class:: classref-introduction-group